By Jackie Thakkar Nov. 24, 2017

 The “Sangeet-cum-Cocktail” party – That one glorious event where the bachelors can all stand in a corner and coyly discuss the other hot, single girls at the party.

-Last year, I was left feeling old AF when my teenybopper NRI cousins asked me to participate in their “Mannequin Challenge,” the hottest wedding fad of 2016.
+Two years ago, I was left feeling old AF when my teenybopper NRI cousins asked me to participate in their “Mannequin Challenge,” the hottest wedding fad of 2016.
 It entailed holding a statue pose as creepy videographers hovered around you.
 I had to obviously decline with a polite, “Sorry, kids.
 Jackie bhai is doing enough statue poses in his career and love life.”

 Speaking of stagnation, the saving grace of the season for most depressed bachelors is almost always the “sangeet-cum-cocktail” party.
 That one glorious event where they can all stand in a corner and coyly discuss the other hot, single girls at the party.
 Girls, whom they won’t have the courage to make eye contact with until after their eighth peg of Antiquity Blue.
 Post which, they transform into some mutation of Barney Stinson and Ravi Kishen, drunkenly gyrating in the vicinity of their targets.
 The slyest members of the group secretly record this pathetic display of why the #MeToo movement exists, for the sole purpose of updating their Snapchat stories captioned #SherwaniShenanigans.